Bolesław I's intervention in the Kievan succession crisis: Expedition to Kiev

-Thietmar's near-contemporary account offered the following: The Poles provoked the enemy into fighting and, with unexpected success, drove them from the river bank which they [the Rus] were supposed to defend.
+Thietmar's near-contemporary account offered the following: The Poles provoked the enemy into fighting and, with unexpected success, drove them from the river bank which they were supposed to defend.
 Elated by this news, Boleslav hastily notified his companions and quickly cross the river although not without effort.
 In contrast, the hostile army, drawn up in battle formation, vainly attempted to defend its homeland.
 It collapsed at the first attack, however, and failed to mount any effective resistance.
 Among those who fled, many were killed, but only a few of the victors were lost.
 On our side, the dead included Erich, an illustrious knight whom our emperor had long held in chains.
 From that day on, with every success, Boleslav drove the scattered enemies before him; and the whole populace received and honoured him with many gifts.

 According to the later Chronicle of Polish Dukes by Gallus, the battle occurred by accident: When Bolesław decided to throw a feast to boost his army's morale, Yaroslav's archers and scouts decided to create trouble for the Polish servants who were gutting the animals and preparing them near the river.
 However, they only annoyed them enough that the servants themselves crossed the relatively shallow river and chased away Yaroslav's surprised troops, who had been guarding the river.
 Bolesław learned of the skirmish sooner than Yaroslav, and managed to move most of his army across the river, defeating the surprised Yaroslav.

 The Russian Primary Chronicle gives a different version of events, in which both armies were combat ready and separated by the river before Bolesław, enraged by insults from across the river, charged with his army, surprising Yaroslav and scattering his forces.
 All accounts agree that the Polish prince was victorious in the battle.
 Yaroslav retreated north to Novgorod, rather than to Kiev - likely suspecting that he lacked enough strength to defend Kiev, which was besieged by the Pechenegs and had a significant pro-Sviatopolk faction within its walls.
 Nestor notes that after reaching Novgorod, Yaroslav attempted to flee "overseas" in hopes of coming back with a Varangian force, but according to the Primary Chronicle, the citizens of Novgorod pressured him to lead the fight back to Bolesław and Sviatopolk.

 Fall and occupation of Kiev

-Bolesław's victory opened the road to Kiev, already under harassment from his Pecheneg allies.
-At Boleslav's instigation, the very strong city of Kiev was disturbed by the constant attacks of hostile Pechenegs and severely weakened by fire.
-It was defended by the inhabitants, but quickly surrendered to the foreign warriors, after its king [Yaroslav] fled and abandoned it.